-Figure E-6 Projected SO2 Emissions for CT's Portion of the NY-NJ-CT Area
+Figure E-6 Projected SO2 Emissions for the CT Portion and All of the NY-NJ-CT Area\

-Results demonstrate that total emissions of all three $PM{2.5}$ -related pollutants decrease significantly through the maintenance period, with $PM{2.5}$ emissions decreasing by 22%, NO_x by 52% and SO_2 by 43% between 2007 and 2025.
+Results demonstrate that total emissions of all three PM2.5-related pollutants decrease significantly through the maintenance period in both the Connecticut portion and throughout the entire NY-NJ-CT area.
+PM2.5 emissions are projected to decrease by 22%, NOx by 52% and SO2 by 43% between 2007 and 2025 in the Connecticut portion of the area, with similar reductions expected for the entire area.
 These projected reductions occur due to the currently adopted federal and state control programs listed in Table E-1, with no additional control strategies necessary to maintain the NAAQS through 2025.
 Therefore, the Section 175A mandate to demonstrate continued compliance during the maintenance period is satisfied.